aptech/docs/docs/CR-declare.rst

     ALPHA
      BETA

-    //Since this is declared as a matrix, the text in
+    // Since this is declared as a matrix, the text in
-    //quotes will create a character vector, rather
+    // quotes will create a character vector, rather
-    //than a string array
+    // than a string array
     declare matrix x = "mean" "variance";

     print $x;